JuanDavidBotero/IE_MBD_2019/README.md

 R: A series of R codes that were used to a) predict solar production (Kaggle Dataset) and b) Create an R-Markdown and Shiny.

-SQL: A series of SQL queries that were written to extract data for a Luxury_Cruise company and answer some pre-defined questions.
+SQL: A series of SQL queries that were written to extract data for a Cinema company and answer some pre-defined questions.

-Python: A series of Python codes that a) provide solutions for the first 10 Euler problems and b) Caryy out EDA on the Titanic Dataset.
+Python: A series of Python codes that a) provide solutions for the first 10 Euler problems and b) Caryy out EDA on the Titanic Dataset and c) Predict Bike Sharing usage in a city.

+Spark: Pycharm

+a) Individual assignment solving some predefined questions using Pycharm SQL and DataFrame API
+b) Group assignment solving some predefined questions using Pycharm SQL and DataFrame API